 In this note, we explore two types of risk faced by holders of mortgages and home equity lines of credit (HELOCs) in the context of rising interest rates: interest rate risk and renewal risk.

 Aggregate non-financial corporate debt-to-GDP has been growing rapidly in recent years and is at an all-time high.
 This growth began in 2011 and accelerated as the oil price shock affected the Canadian economy.

 We introduce limited information in monetary policy.
 Agents receive signals from the central bank revealing new information (“news") about the future evolution of the policy rate before changes in the rate actually take place.
 However, the signal is disturbed by noise.

-Available sources of hourly wage data in Canada sometimes send conflicting signals about wage growth.
-This note thus has two objectives: first, we develop a wage measure—the wage-common—to better capture the (underlying) wage pressures reflecting the common trend across the available data sources.
-Second, we re-examine the relationship between wage growth and macro drivers (labour market slack and labour productivity).
+As at the national level, available sources of hourly wage data for Canadian provinces sometimes send conflicting signals about wage growth.
+This note has two objectives.
+First, we develop a common measure of provincial wages (the provincial wage-common) to better capture the underlying wage pressures, reflecting the overall trend across all data sources.

 As economic slack continues to be absorbed and the labour market tightens, wage growth and inflation could increase faster than expected, which would suggest convexity in their Phillips curves.
 This note investigates whether there is convexity in the Phillips curves for Canadian wage growth and inflation by testing different empirical approaches over the post-inflation-targeting period.

 When investors redeem their fund shares for cash, fixed-income fund managers can choose whether to draw on their liquid holdings or sell bonds in the secondary market.
 We analyze the liquidity-management decisions of Canadian corporate bond mutual funds, focusing on the strategies they use to meet investor redemptions.